martgil/webext-docs/theme.rst

          :name: [``icons``]
          :type: (:ref:`theme.ThemeColor`, optional)

          The color of the toolbar icons.
-Defaults to the color specified by ``toolbar_text``.
+Defaults to the color specified by :value:`toolbar_text`.

       .. api-member::